gmp26/sources/examQuestions/Q1/solution.md

 the diagram below.
 ![Figure 1](Q1solutionfigure.png)

-By Pythagoras' Theorem, the hypotenuse of the triangle is
+By Pythagoras' Theorem, the length of the hypotenuse of the triangle is
 $\sqrt{12^2+5^2}=\sqrt{169}=13$.

-Therefore the shortest distance between two points is
+Therefore the shortest distance between the two circles is
 $13-(6+\frac{9}{2})=\frac{5}{2}$.